osmond/kaymaria/README.md

 Basic CRUD endpoints exist for working with mock plant data.
 When creating a plant you can include default care rules, and initial tasks will be scheduled automatically.

+Each plant also stores `waterIntervalDays` and `fertilizeIntervalDays` values to define how often those care tasks recur.

 - `GET /api/plants` – list all plants
 - `POST /api/plants` – create a plant with care defaults
 - `GET /api/plants/:id` – fetch a plant